whn09/minimax_h3_h200/DEPLOYMENT_GUIDE.md

 ### 2.2 Recommended: one replica per GPU + CPU offload

-This shape needs **both** patches — the short-edge one for 480p and the cpu-offload one without which every `*-cpu-offload` flag dies during warmup (section 2.3). `serve.sh` applies both, so the single-GPU shape is:
+This shape needs **two of the three** patches — the short-edge one for 480p and the cpu-offload one without which every `*-cpu-offload` flag dies during warmup (section 2.3).
+The width/height one is optional here (inert unless you send `target.width`). `serve.sh` applies all three, so the single-GPU shape is:

 ```bash